izikeros/blog/content/posts/2022-06-05-lesser-known-backtesting-libraries.md

 https://github.com/pmorissette/bt

 To recognize potential of this tool look at the [quick example](https://pmorissette.github.io/bt/#a-quick-example) provided by authors
+The one of the interesting things that this library offers is tree structure of strategies - support for creative combinig strategies.

 ## Blueshift
 [Blueshift](https://blueshift.quantinsti.com/docs/) is to some extend free but not open source